• Skip to primary navigation

 Whenever I am making an oil-free dressing, I start by replacing the oil I would have used with water.
 Yes, water!
 Although water is not oil, it does mellow out the flavors of the vinegar and other ingredients.
 Oil, after all, doesn't really taste like anything.
 For instance, you wouldn't drink olive oil; that would just be disgusting!

-• Red wine vinegar: It's known for its delicious and distinctive tangy flavor
+• Red Wine Vinegar: It's known for its delicious and distinctive tangy flavor

-• Maple syrup: provides a slightly sweet dressing component as a sugar replacement
+• Maple Syrup: provides a slightly sweet dressing component as a sugar replacement

 • Dijon Mustard: Dijon mustard tastes like a smooth, slightly salty, complex tang.